mkmohankumar/Data-Science-Methodology-IBM/README.md

 # Data-Science-Methodology-IBM
 Powered by Coursera

-The documents inside the propersiry is for personal learning perpose.
+The documents inside the repository is for personal learning perpose.